 Fried apple fritters, fresh baked goods, crispy Southern fried chicken, savory shrimp and grits, unique pottery, homemade candies and chocolates, an operational grist mill…

-If you don’t know where you can find all this in one place, you need to make plans to visit The Old Mill Square next time you’re in Pigeon Forge.
-With 2 restaurants, the Old Mill, a candy shop, a pottery store, and lots of unique, handmade items (gifts, food, and more), The Old Mill Square is a wonderful place to spend a day walking, shopping, and eating.
+Where can you find all this in one place?
+Visit The Old Mill Square next time you’re in Pigeon Forge, Tennessee.
+With 2 restaurants, the Old Mill, a candy shop, a pottery store, a creamery, an iron forge, a distillery, and lots of unique, handmade items (gifts, food, and more) at 2 country stores, The Old Mill Square is a wonderful place to spend a day walking, shopping, and eating on a Pigeon Forge vacation with your partner, family, friends, or a fun group.

-It’s a beautiful spot in the heart of Pigeon Forge, and it holds an important place in the rich history the Great Smoky Mountains boasts.
-Built in the mid-1800s, the water-powered grist mill became an important feature on the Pigeon River.
+A beautiful spot in the heart of Pigeon Forge, The Old Mill holds an important place in the rich history of the Great Smoky Mountains.
+Built in the mid-1800s, the water-powered grist mill became an important feature on the Little Pigeon River.
 The mill’s purpose was to ground meals and flours used by settlers in the area.
 Because it was such a crucial part of daily life, the area around the Old Mill quickly became a popular place for residents to gather and trade.

 The Old Mill Pottery House Café and Grille